 CONCLUSION

 This study revealed that heavy overtime work and low professional experience were associated with an increased NSI risk, particularly among RDs.
 Moreover, the present data indicated that HBW may reduce the risk of NSIs, which has rarely been evaluated in other studies.
-Maintaining a HBW had a protective effect against NSI for RDs and JNs.
+Maintaining an HBW had a protective effect against NSI for RDs and JNs.
 Therefore, in addition to promoting the use of safety needles and strengthening education and training related to infection control, the overtime schedule of medical personnel should be regularly reviewed; long work hours and excessive overtime should be avoided.
 Furthermore, strategies aimed at promoting the maintenance of HBW among employees should be implemented, which could further reduce NSI incidence.

 ARTICLE HIGHLIGHTS